Kamukii/DATA/README.md

 Dataset source (Where did you find it?): This dataset is found on Kaggle and used data from volleyballworld.com

-How to run the code?:
+How to run the code?: Git clone repo, cd into lab3 the run this in the terminal: python Lab3.py --file ..\DATA\VNL2023.csv

 Group member contributions: Bryant Truong did everything for this lab